Regina Mogolola

 Regina Keresi Mogolola (born 17 April 1993) is a South African soccer player who plays as a midfielder for SAFA Women's League club JVW F.C. and the South Africa women's national team.

 She won the inaugural CAF Women's Champions League with Mamelodi Sundowns.

 Club career

 Sundowns Ladies

 Mogolola won the CAF Women's Champions League with Mamelodi Sundowns Ladies.
 She also won the SAFA Women's League with the club.

 JVW

 Mogolola joined JVW at the start of the 2025 season.

 International career

 She was part of the senior team at the 2017 COSAFA Women's Championship.

 Mogolola was part of the senior team that came fourth at the 2024 Women's Africa Cup of Nations in Morocco.
+She was also part of the team that finished as runners-up at the 2025 COSAFA Women's Championship.